Order in the chaos: eccentric black hole binary mergers in triples formed via strong binary-binary scatterings: Acknowledgements

 MAS acknowledges the Sonderforschungsbereich SFB 881 "The Milky Way System" (subproject Z2) of the German Research Foundation (DFG) for the financial support provided.
 MAS also acknowledges financial support from the Alexander von Humboldt Foundation and the Federal Ministry for Education and Research in the framework of the research project "The evolution of black holes from stellar to galactic scales".
 The authors warmly thank Abbas Askar and Mirek Giersz for useful discussions and for their help with MOCCA data handling and analysis.
 The authors thank Hagai Perets and Yann Gao for useful discussions.
 This project benefited from support by the International Space Science Institute, Bern, Switzerland, through its International Team programme ref. no. 393 "The Evolution of Rich Stellar Populations and BH Binaries" (2017-18).
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme ERC-2014-STG under grant agreement No 638435 (GalNUC) and from the Hungarian National Research, Development, and Innovation Office grant NKFIH KH-125675 (to B.K.).
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme ERC-2014-STG under grant agreement No 638435 (GalNUC) (to B.K.).

 { }